 Maybe you recently moved to Portland and you're thinking "what have I done?!"
-Maybe you're contemplating marriage, a divorce, a career change, or starting a you tube channel.
-Maybe you worry terribly about your kid that moved to New York to become an actor, or you just feel afraid to make a move in your life; you stare at that fork in the road anxiously thinking “what should I do?”
+Maybe you're contemplating marriage, divorce, a career change, or you just feel afraid to make a move in your life; you stare at that fork in the road anxiously thinking “what should I do?”
 “I just can’t do this” “I’m too old” “I’m too young” or any other internal story we tell ourselves.

 Life is wild, unpredictable, awesome, painful, boring, and anything else you can think of depending on countless factors.
-However, our subjective experience and self-worth is shaped by the decisions we make when we’re staring at the fork in the road; in fact, life seems to be endless forks, each one with decisions that affect us in many different ways.
+However, our subjective experience and self-worth is shaped by the decisions we make when we’re staring at the fork in the road; in fact, life seems to be endless opportunities to make choices and each choice can potentially affect us in life changing ways.

-The fork causes fear, you might get it wrong after all, and yet, we have to decide.
-Life does not wait.
-Can you walk towards the fear, approach the fork?
+Making big choices can cause fear, we might get it wrong after all, and yet, life does not wait and we have to decide.
+Can you walk towards that fear courageously?

 I’m ready to walk with you.

-When I say that fearless life work happens in my office, I am not exaggerating, but I am also not saying that we should work to be fearless in the face of everything; that could literally get you killed.
-Instead, what I’m saying is that it takes courage to face that fork in the road.
+It takes courage to face that fork in the road; to choose.
 When we face our fear and take responsibility for our lives we are engaging in a true act of courage; instead of passively letting life happen to us, we become fearless when we choose how we’ll proceed in the face of fear.

 I will help you gain clarity in the choices you have available.
 I will help you understand what is holding you back from making choices that can improve your life.